LilFatFrank/messaging-app/README.md

 When choosing an old conversation, the user is immediately redirected to the messaging view of the conversation with the 10 most recent messages available.
 You can also send a message and it updates at the same moment.

-When choosing to create a new conversatoin, the user can set a title for the conversation.
+When choosing to create a new conversation, the user can set a title for the conversation.
 After setting the title, the user is redirected to the messaging view and can start conversing.

 A small component library is created for reusable components in the code.
 And the code is properly structured into pages.